‘e-Naira Will Promote Improvement in Electronic Payment Systems, Risk Settlement’

 Ugo Aliogo

-In line with the Central Bank of Nigeria (CBN) desire to introduce the e-Naira, the Chief Commercial Officer, Prosperis Holdings, Mr. Efe Shaire, has expressed confidence that the introduction of the digital currency into the economy would promote improvement in the electronic payment system, reduce transaction costs, and the dependence on cash.
+In line with the Central Bank of Nigeria (CBN) desire to introduce the e-Naira, the Chief Commercial Officer, Prosperis Holdings, Mr. Efe Shaire, has said the introduction of the digital currency into the economy would promote improvement in the electronic payment system, reduce transaction costs, and the dependence on cash.

 He also stated that efficiencies have been introduced that have greatly shortened transaction cycles and settlement times as well as increased the rate of trade and transactions.